Sports in Richmond, Virginia

 Richmond, Virginia, United States, is home to three professional sports teams, though none of which compete in any major professional league.
 Virginia is the most populated state without a major sports team.
 In 2008, the Richmond Braves minor league baseball team left for Gwinnett County, Georgia, and was replaced by the Richmond Flying Squirrels in 2010.
-But now, the Flying Squirrels' owner has threatened to leave Richmond if they do not replace their current stadium, the Diamond.
+The Flying Squirrels' owner previously threatened to leave Richmond if they did not replace their stadium, the Diamond.
+The Diamond was replaced in 2026 with the opening of CarMax Park.
 The Richmond Kickers are a non-profit soccer team that plays at City Stadium.

-The Diamond is home to the Richmond Flying Squirrels of the Eastern League.
+The Diamond was home to the Richmond Flying Squirrels of the Eastern League until the 2026 season.

 Richmond has also come into the national spotlight in recent years due to the success of the region's two Division I college basketball teams, the VCU Rams and Richmond Spiders.
 The VCU Rams men's basketball team reached the Final Four of the 2011 NCAA Men's Division I Basketball Tournament, while the Richmond Spiders men's basketball team reached the Sweet 16 of the same tournament.

 As of 2016, Richmond is also home to its first women's sports team, the Richmond Black Widows.
 They are in the Women's Football Alliance and play at Hovey Field.
 The expansion team plays in Tier III of the Women's Football Alliance and is the National Conference Champion.

-The Washington Football Team hold training camp in Richmond every year.
+The Washington Commanders hold training camp in Richmond every year.